anezih/PdfMetadataEditor/README.md

 - New nodes at any level can be created, shifted under any other node.
 Simply drag and drop tree nodes in order to change the outline.
 - Nodes can be removed.
 - Every node's title and destination page can be altered.
 Doube click on the title text to enter edit mode, Press Esc or Ctrl+Enter to exit.
+- Outline headings' style can be set via context menu.
+Possible options are: Bold, Italic and Bold & Italic.
+Some backends may partially support these styling options.

 ## Metadata Editor